If You Manage A

 Some venues like to turn their tables around as fast as possible.
-The problem comes when there is one particular table that insists on staying forever after they have finished eating.
-For a venue that likes to turn things around quickly this can be very frustrating.
-Without offending the customer, how do you get rid of them?
+The problem comes when there is one particular table that demands on staying for a long time after they have completed the meal.
+For a venue that likes to turn things around quickly this might be frustrating.
+You don't want to offend a customer, but how do you get rid of them?

 I've worked with one venue that hired me to deal with this one specific problem.
 Basically the staff will let us know when a table needs moving on.
-At that point the magician will go over, say Hi and ask if they would like to see some magic.
-When the table says yes, the magician asks the customers to follow him into the bar area.
+At that point the magician will go over, say Hi and offer them the private entertainment.
+The magician invites the patrons to follow him into the drinks area.

-Once they are there, they get a chance to see some magic and the table can be turned around.
+After everyone is there, they get the opportunity to experience magic--and the table can be turned around.
 Done!

 Create a magical souvenir that is better than word of mouth!

 A lot of magic tricks involve altering a normal object in an impossible way.
-For example, making a borrowed coin bend in the hands of the spectator or having two, signed playing cards fuse together into one card (for, say, when a couple comes in on their anniversary).
+For example, making a borrowed dollar bill fold itself in half in the hands of the spectator and then float into the air; or having two, signed playing cards fuse together into one card (for, say, when a couple comes in on their anniversary).

-When working in a restaurant a good magician will perform tricks like this all of the time.
-The reason for this is that a magically-altered object can be given to the person participating in the trick as a souvenir.
+A great magician will perform tricks like this often when in a restaurant.
+That miraculously-altered object will be kept by the person participating in the trick as a souvenir.

-You would be amazed at the amount of people that take these magical souvenirs home and show them to friends and family.
+You would be astounded at the number of people that take these magical souvenirs home and proudly show them around to their friends and family.

-Many times a person I have never met before asks, "can you do the trick with the quarter my friend told me about?"
+Many times a stranger I have never yet met asks, "hey can you do the trick with the dollar my friend told me about?"